zhieuproz/R-D-Project/wp-content/plugins/contact-form-add/readme.txt

 ### Features :

-* Easy to use, even for beginners
+* Contact form plugin is easy to use, even for beginners
 * Fully responsive contact form looks perfect on all screen sizes and mobile devices.
 * Add or remove additional fields easily and label any contact form fields you want.
 * Make any of the form fields required or not.
 * Receive a copy of the email sent via the contact form.
-* Drag & Drop form builder.
+* Drag & Drop contact form builder.
+* Extensive documentation.
-* Contact form plugin have ready to go fields.
+* Contact form plugin have ready to go fields just drag and drop to use them.
 * Manage, Edit, and Export form user submissions.
 * Secure forms with advanced security features.
-* All form submitted data is available to sort,filter,analyze or export as CSV or print.
+* All contact form submitted data is available to sort,filter,analyze or export as CSV or print.
 * Ability to View, Edit or delete entries/submissions.
 * Advanced Conditional login for your fields.
 * Redirect users after form submission to specified URL.
 * File upload feature for your forms.
-* Field settings section.
+* Contact Form Field settings section.
 * Make fields required or block duplication.
 * Set pre-defined values for fields of your contact form.
 * Notifications - Email notifications for your form submission or select one from AddOns.